SJTU-ViSYS/Sky-GVINS/README.md

 ##  Licence
 The source code is released under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html) license.
-If you are interested in our project for commercial purposes, please contact [Jie Yin](https://github.com/sjtuyinjie) on 1195391308@qq.com for further communication.
+If you are interested in our project for commercial purposes, please contact the author on 1195391308@qq.com for further communication.
+If you like our works, welcome to follow [Jie Yin](https://github.com/sjtuyinjie) for following work!

 ## 1. Prerequisites